The rise of Vietnam: The sweet road to success

 "Medicated confectionery will continue to be the category enjoying the fastest current value growth...mainly thanks to the rising number of health problems especially related to nose and throat diseases that are caused by the high pollution level in the country.
 In fact, many Vietnamese consumers treat medicated confectionery as medical products; they typically purchase them at chemists/pharmacies rather than other distribution channels.
 As a consequence, a very limited number of medicated confectionery products are available in other distribution channels, such as supermarkets, hypermarkets and independent small grocers," Euromonitor observes.

 However the focus on health and wellness does not mean the Vietnamese will boycott sugary confectionery instantly.
-Market value has gradually increased in the sector from US$36.9m in 2006 to US$70.27m in 2014.
-By 2017 it is predicted to reach US$94m according to Mintel.
+Market value has gradually increased in the sector; Mintel's report on the combined sector, showed total sales in 2012 of US$239.1m.
+By 2017 it is predicted to reach US$388m.

 And international players likely to continue to gain market share.